rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 This page describes how to download and build the Rust compiler and associated tools and libraries from the current git sources.
-If you're more interested in _using_ Rust than in hacking on the Rust compiler, you might prefer to install a released version.
+If you're more interested in _using_ Rust than in hacking on the Rust compiler, you might prefer to install a released version instead of following these instructions.

 ## Prerequisites